 FORUM.
 Lat.
-A court of justice, or judicial tribunal; a place of jurisdiction; a place of litigation.
+A court of justice, or judicial tribunal; a place of jurisdiction; a place where a remedy is sought; a place of litigation.
 3 Story, 347.
-Place where remedy is pursued.
-Rubin v.
-Gallagher, 294 Mich.
-124, 292 N.W.
-584, 586.

-In Roman law, the market place, or public paved court, in the city of Rome, where such public business was transacted as the assemblies of the people and the judicial trial of causes, and where also elections, markets, and the public exchange were held.
+The market place, or public paved court, in the city of Rome, where such public business was transacted as the assemblies of the people and the judicial trial of causes, and where also elections, markets, and the public exchange were held.